 - Have a plan in place for emergencies, for example, an evacuation plan in the event of a fire.

 Employers are also responsible for reporting an accident at work.
-The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, 2013, RIDDOR states that certain serious accidents or near misses in the workplace must be reported to the Health and Safety Executive (HSE).
+The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, 2013, RIDDOR states that certain serious accidents or near-misses in the workplace must be reported to the Health and Safety Executive (HSE).
 This is worth keeping in mind when gathering evidence as you wonder “can I claim unfair dismissal?”

 - Being struck by a falling object.